WilliamCCHuang/RL/isaac_lab_demo/finish_gate_drive/README.md

 ![](./materials/back_view.png)

+# Observation

 # Model

 A custom model is used because the flexibility of SKRL’s model configuration is relatively limited.

 The custom model consists of three components:
 * `backbone`: A CNN module that extracts the feature map from the image of the car camera.
 * `policy_layer`: A module consisting of two linear layers.
-It accepts the feature map and then computes the policy to perform action.
+It accepts the feature map and the state of the car, and then computes the policy to perform action.
 * `value_layer`: A module consisting of two linear layers.
-It accepts the feature map and then predict the value of the current state.
+It accepts the feature map and the state of the car, and then predict the value of the current state.

 # How to Train?